On-Balance Volume Trading Strategy: Volume Flow Analysis

 What is the On-Balance Volume (OBV) Indicator?

-In practice, OBV is a running total, a cumulative line on your chart.
+OBV is a running total—a cumulative line on your chart.
 It works like this:

-- If today’s closing price is higher than yesterday’s close, all of today’s volume is considered "up volume" and is added to the OBV line.
+- If today's closing price is higher than yesterday's close, all of today's volume counts as "up volume" and gets added to the OBV line.

-- If today’s closing price is lower than yesterday’s close, all of today’s volume is considered "down volume" and is subtracted from the OBV line.
+- If today's closing price is lower than yesterday's close, all of today's volume counts as "down volume" and gets subtracted.

-It’s essentially a scoreboard keeping track of whether volume is supporting up days or down days over time.
-When the OBV line is rising, it suggests accumulated buying pressure.
-When it’s falling, it points to building selling pressure.
+It's essentially a scoreboard keeping track of whether volume is supporting up days or down days over time.
+When the OBV line rises, accumulated buying pressure is building.
+When it falls, selling pressure is building.

-The real value comes from comparing the trend of the OBV line to the trend of the price.
-If the price is moving sideways or dipping slightly, but the OBV line is steadily climbing, it can be a signal that accumulation is happening and a price rise may follow.
-It helps you ask the question: "Is the volume confirming this price move, or is it telling a different story?"
+The real value comes from comparing the OBV line's trend to the price's trend.
+If the price moves sideways or dips slightly, but the OBV line steadily climbs, that can signal accumulation—a price rise may follow.
+It helps you ask: "Is the volume confirming this price move, or is it telling a different story?"

 How to Figure Out On-Balance Volume

-Figuring out On-Balance Volume (OBV) is actually pretty simple once you get the hang of it.
-Think of it as a running total that adds or subtracts each day's trading volume based on whether the price went up or down.
-You start with a beginning number, and then just follow a few basic rules day by day.
+Calculating OBV is straightforward once you get the hang of it.
+It's a running total that adds or subtracts each day's trading volume based on whether the price went up or down.
+You start with a beginning number, then follow a few rules day by day.

 Here's how it works:

-- If the closing price today is higher than yesterday's close: You add today's full trading volume to the previous OBV.
+- If the closing price today is higher than yesterday's close: Add today's full trading volume to the previous OBV.

-- If the closing price today is lower than yesterday's close: You subtract today's volume from the previous OBV.
+- If the closing price today is lower than yesterday's close: Subtract today's volume from the previous OBV.

-- If the price closes exactly the same: The OBV doesn't change.
-You just carry over yesterday's number.
+- If the price closes exactly the same: OBV doesn't change.
+You carry over yesterday's number.

-You keep doing this every single day.
+You keep doing this every day.
 Over time, all these additions and subtractions create a cumulative line—a running tally of volume flow.
-Traders then plot this line right underneath their price chart to look for clues and confirm trends.
-It’s that simple connection between price movement and volume that makes OBV so useful.
+Traders plot this line under their price chart to look for clues and confirm trends.
+That simple connection between price movement and volume makes OBV so useful.

 How to Read the Market with On-Balance Volume (OBV)